SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 #### APPLYING SKILLS

 If you have a skill that applies to a test you make, you gain a +2 bonus to the test.
-For instance, if your hero has the Hide skill, you have a +2 bonus to any test you make that involves hiding yourself.
-This might include an Agility test to hide behind a barrel, or a Presence test to disappear into a crowd.
+For instance, if your hero has the [[Hide]] skill, you have a +2 bonus to any test you make that involves hiding yourself.
+This might include an Agility test to [[Hide|hide]] behind a barrel, or a Presence test to disappear into a crowd.

 Unless the Director deems otherwise, you can make a skill test even when you don’t have the appropriate skill.
 This means you simply make the test using the typical characteristic but without the +2 bonus the skill grants.
 You can’t apply more than one skill to a test.